Venafi/vault-pki-monitor-venafi/README.md

     ```
     vault read pki/venafi-policy/default
     ```

-1. You can also use multiple Venafi policies by simply applying them to separate roles.
+1. You can also use multiple Venafi policies by simply applying them to different roles.
     1. Write another policy configuration:
     ```
     vault write pki/venafi-policy/another-policy \